Phoenix09/packer-android-ndk/README.md

 16 | 16b

 ## Building
-* `make` in the root directory will build all boxes.
+* `make all` in the root directory will build all boxes.
 * `make help` will show available targets.